sanderslab/magellanmapper/docs/install.md

 # Installation of MagellanMapper

-MagellanMapper can be installed many different ways dependening on one's Python preferences.
+MagellanMapper can be installed many ways depending on one's Python preferences.

 ## Recommended: Install in a Conda environment